-Planning a summer vacation doesn’t have to cost a fortune — if you know where to go.
+Planning a vacation doesn’t have to cost a fortune — if you know where to go.
 Some U.S. vacation cities have surprisingly affordable accommodations and activities, but others are not so budget-friendly.

 To help you pinpoint affordable vacation destinations, GOBankingRates looked at five factors in the most popular U.S. cities to visit: safety, airfare, hotel price, and food and drink costs.
 Based on those criteria, we identified the 15 worst and best vacation spots in America.

 Click through to see which U.S. city you can visit on a shoestring budget, starting with the most expensive destinations.

 Data and pricing is accurate as of July 6, 2018, and is subject to change

 San Francisco is one of the most expensive cities in the U.S. if you live there, and it’s certainly not much cheaper to visit.
 It ranks as the worst vacation city because costs are high across the board.
 In fact, only one other city — New York — has drink costs as high as San Francisco’s, and San Francisco has the second-highest food costs at approximately $75 for a three-course dinner for two.